What is a Sectional View? Definitions and Examples of Sectional Drawings for Students

 Sectional drawings show what an object looks like as if it had been cut open or sliced through.

-• Cut surfaces have diagonal ‘hatching‘ (angled parallel lines)
+• Cut surfaces have diagonal ‘hatching‘ (angled parallel lines) to show that they have been cut.

 Hatching guidelines for cut surfaces